-The threat posed to the Great Lakes by this pipeline is well documented by the Oil & Water Don't Mix campaign.
-Not only does a potential oil spill threaten Michigan's Great Lakes treasures, when the oil makes its way down the pipe to refineries and is turned into gasoline, the burning of that fuel creates a carbon spill into the atmosphere.
+Not only does a potential oil spill pose an enormous threat the Great Lakes, when the oil makes its way down the pipe to refineries and is turned into gasoline, the burning of that fuel creates a carbon spill into the atmosphere.

 There is now a proposal to let Enbridge build an oil tunnel under the Straits to replace this 67-year-old pipeline, and Governor Whitmer is getting intense pressure to go along with this.
 Building new oil infrastructure in the middle of the climate crisis is a terrible idea.
 The right thing to do is to shut down Line 5 in the Straits, which Enbridge's own reports have found is a feasible alternative.
 Join us in taking action to shut down Line 5, and tell Governor Whitmer to say no to a Great Lakes oil tunnel.

 Michigan can be the first state to shut down an oil pipeline.
 While pipelines are federally regulated, Line 5 is unique because it crosses the Great Lakes bottomlands, so Enbridge holds an easement from the State of Michigan for the use of the Great Lakes public trust resource.
 Enbridge has violated this easement multiple times.
 Michigan's Governor, Attorney General, and legislature have a legal pathway to shut down Line 5.
 They need to hear from us.